flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/tech-stack.md

 The main internal communication channel remained **Discord**, while weekly catch up meetings with the project supervisors were held via **Zoom**.

-**Miro** boards and **Google Drive** were further used for clustering and visualizing user test results as well as general organizational containers.
+**Miro** boards and **Google Drive** were further used for clustering and visualizing user test results, as well as general organizational containers.

 {{</section>}}